tu-delft-library/file_naming_and_folder_organisation/book/part2/part2.md

 Please note: Storage systems such as One Drive or version control systems like GitHub actually have versioning build in.
 If you're working in these systems it’s actually NOT advisable to use numbered versions in file names.

-## 2c.
-Process the rules of thumb for file naming:
+## Check your understanding:

 You just learned basic rules of thumb for developing an FNC.
-Now, take a few minutes to practice applying basic file naming guidelines to three new scenarios.
+Now, take a few minutes to check your understanding.
+Practice applying basic file naming guidelines to three new scenarios.

 <b>FNC Scenario #1:</b>
 <div class="responsive-iframe">